pacific-studies.net

 • PhD Research (1995 to 1999)

-Art and Identity in the Mariana Islands — Sainsbury Research Unit, U of East Anglia
+— Sainsbury Research Unit, U of East Anglia

 Chamorros of the Mariana Islands are reclaiming their histories through revitalization and reconstruction of traditional arts.
 Issues of reconstructing an ancient past.
 Identity, Decolonization